 - General Information About Dyslexia

-If you see characteristics of your child's reading struggles in these articles, you should state these specific concerns to the professionals at this school and request that your child receive an educational evaluation.
+If you recognize your child's reading struggles in these articles, voice these specific concerns to professionals at his school and request that your child receive an educational evaluation.
 This evaluation is free and within your legal rights as a parent to request.
 This article will give you an overview of the evaluation process:

-The following article will give you suggestions on how to be the most effective and informed advocate that you can for addressing your child's educational needs:
+The article below has suggestions on how to be your child's most effective and informed advocate for his educational needs:

-Whether or not he is found eligible for special services, the evaluation, among other things, will help determine your child's academic strengths and weaknesses and how best he learns.
-This should make the decision about how to help your child in subsequent years seem clearer.
+Whether or not he is found eligible for special services, the evaluation will help determine your child's academic strengths and weaknesses and how he best learns.
+This should guide you in supporting your child academically and emotionally in the years to come.

-Because your child is bright, he may be able to compensate, at this point, for any learning difficulties that he might have.
-But as he gets older and the reading material in school gets more challenging, your child may find it increasingly difficult to compensate and he may fall further behind.
-This is why the earlier the cause of his reading weaknesses is determined and addressed, the better chance your child has of truly reaching his academic potential.
+Because your child is bright, he may currently be able to compensate for his learning difficulties.
+But as he gets older and the reading material in school gets more challenging, it may become increasingly difficult to compensate, and he may fall further behind as a result.
+But the earlier the cause of his reading weaknesses is determined and addressed, the better chance your child has of truly reaching his academic potential.

 Because you feel that your child is not making progress, it is important to request an IEP meeting as soon as possible.
 At this meeting, there should be a detailed discussion about the type of assistance your child is receiving and for how long each day.
 You should also ask her teachers if your child is making progress toward meeting her IEP goals and objectives.
 Request documentation, such as your child's work samples and assessments, to support their claim.